mfey/units2/tutorial.md

     (rescale (offset celsius (celsius -17.777)) (/ 5 9)) ;; fahrenheit
     (let [foot (AsUnit (cm 30))] (foot (m 1))) ;; how many feet in a meter?

 IFnUnits are also `Multiplicative`, so you can combine existing units with `times` and `divide`.
-However, the recommended way to combine `Multiplicative` units is to use the `unit-from-powers` function:
+However, the recommended way to combine `Multiplicative` units is to use the `parse-unit` (alias `unit-from-powers`) function:

-    (unit-from-powers {kg 1 m 2 sec -2}) ; Joule (from map)
+    (parse-unit {kg 1 m 2 sec -2}) ; Joule from an EDN specification
-    (unit-from-powers [kg 1 m 2 sec -2]) ; Joule (from alist)
+    (let [dimension 3] (parse-unit [m dimension sec 1])) ; a spacetime 4-volume

 Note that these new units are first-class and anonymous.
-For work at the REPL, or for units you'll want to use throughout your entire code, units can also be convenietnly bound to symbols with the `defunit` macro, so that the printed representation of a unit matches the symbol it's bound to.
+For work at the REPL, or for units you'll want to use throughout your entire code, units can also be conveniently bound to symbols with the `defunit` macro, so that the printed representation of a unit matches the symbol it's bound to.

 ## `SI` and `NonSI`